 Applying to the ESE Graduate Option

 We welcome applications to the ESE graduate option from anyone with undergraduate preparation in science, engineering, or mathematics.
 Admission is limited to students intending to pursue the Ph.D. degree.
 Information on how to apply is available from the Office of Graduate Studies.
-The deadline for applications is January 1.
+The deadline for applications is December 15 of each year.

 At Caltech, we have a unique organizational structure.
 An "option" is our word for "academic program".
 At Caltech, most options are housed within one of Caltech's six academic divisions.
 ESE has faculty members from several divisions, including the Division of Chemistry and Chemical Engineering, the Division of Geological and Planetary Sciences, and the Division of Engineering and Applied Science.